bin2209/innocode/README.md

-# Innocode 2024 - League of Legends Website Rebuild
+# Innocode 2024 - League of Legends & TFT Wiki

 Welcome to the Innocode 2024 project, a rebuild of the League of Legends website aimed at enhancing user experience with a modern design and improved functionality.